logo

 Recommended Articles

-Travel Insurance | April 15th, 2025
+Health Insurance | April 15th, 2025

-Term Insurance | April 15th, 2025
+Health Insurance | April 15th, 2025

-Travel Insurance | April 15th, 2025
+Motor Insurance | April 15th, 2025

-IRDAI License no 790.
-Direct Broker (Life & General) valid till 23rd December 2027
+IRDAI Registration no. 790, Registration Code No. IRDAI/DB 880/2021, Direct Broker (Life & General) Valid till 23rd December 2027.

 Disclaimer: *Standard T&C Apply.
 All savings/discounts are offered by insurance companies as approved by the IRDAI for the product under applicable file & use guidelines.
 Savings in motor insurance are asapproved by the IRDAI as per the File & Use Guidelines.
 For more details on risk factors, terms and conditions, please read the sales brochure of respective insurers carefully before concluding a sale.
 Tax benefits are subject to changes in applicable tax laws.
 You authorise Zopper Insurance Brokers Pt Ltd (Zopperinsurance) to contact you through call, SMS, email, WhatsApp or any other mode in the future.
 You hereby override your NDNC registration.